Will Kansas cover the spread vs. UConn? Betting Trends, Record ATS

 Sportsbook Promo Codes

-- The Jayhawks have a 3-3-0 record against the spread this season.

-- Kansas has won both games it has played as a favorite this season.

-- The Jayhawks have played as a favorite of -140 or more once this season and won that game.
+- Kansas has played as a favorite of -155 or more once this season and won that game.

-- Kansas has a 58.3% chance to win this game based on the implied probability of the moneyline.
+- Oddsmakers have implied with the moneyline set for this matchup that the Jayhawks have a 60.8% chance to win.

+- The Huskies have yet to lose in five games when named as moneyline underdog of +130 or worse.

 Kansas vs. UConn Over/Under Stats